takenet/blip-chat-web/README.md

 Add the script element inside the **body** of your web page.
 Put your apikey as asked.
 To get your apikey go to [BLiP portal][3].
 On the left menu access *Publications -> Blip Chat*.
 You will also need to add domains from the websites where Blip Chat is inclued, in order to enabled them in your chatbot.
 That's all :)

+*For **publishing** purpose, prefer download the script and reference it locally.
+CDN can have availability problem and cause blip chat instability.*

 ```html
 <script src="https://unpkg.com/blip-chat-web@1.0.0" type="text/javascript"></script>
 <script>